ThakurTulsi/Hate-Speech-Recognition-And-Feedback-System/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/hate-speech-recognition/issues).

 ## License